 North America

-- New York City, USA: Safe; subway is fine with normal precautions.
+- New York City, USA: Safe; subway is fine with standard precautions.

-- Miami, USA: Safe in tourist zones; nightlife awareness needed.
+- Miami, USA: Safe in tourist zones; need awareness of nightlife.

 - Los Angeles, USA: Safe for tourists; avoid Skid Row.